Northern lights – Energy from out of space pouring in

 All hell breaks loose

-The next evening, they became visible as soon as dusk settled in.
-We had started our rúntur around Snæfellsnes a bit later than intended, because of all the distraction on the previous night.
-We were still bumbling along on our way back to Stykkishólmur – and all hell broke loose.
+The next evening, northern lights became visible as soon as dusk settled in.
+We had started our rúntur around Snæfellsnes a bit later than intended, due to all the distraction on the previous night.
+We were still bumbling along the peninsula on our way back to Stykkishólmur – and all hell broke loose.

 Serious warning!